docker/docs/compose/wordpress.md

 because the containers are still being initialized and may take a couple of minutes before the first load.

+If you are using [Docker Machine](/machine/), you can run the command `docker-machine ip MACHINE_VM` to get the machine address, and then open `http://MACHINE_VM_IP:8000` in a web browser.

+If you are using Docker for Mac or Docker for Windows, you can use `http://localhost` as the IP address, and open `http://localhost:8000` in a web browser.

 ![Choose language for WordPress install](images/wordpress-lang.png)

 ![WordPress Welcome](images/wordpress-welcome.png)

 ### Shutdown/Clean up

-`docker-compose down` will remove the containers and default network, but preserve your Wordpress database.
+The command `docker-compose down` removes the containers and default network, but preserves your Wordpress database.

-`docker-compose down --volumes` will remove the containers, default network, and the Wordpress database.
+The command `docker-compose down --volumes` removes the containers, default network, and the Wordpress database.

 ## More Compose documentation